fiskaltrust/rollout-doc/technical-operations/troubleshooting/troubleshooting-guide.md

 :::tip Copying expressions made easy

-In this documentation and especially in the technical sections you will find expressions which can be executed in a command line or a PowerShell.
-Note the possibility to move the mouse over the expression.
-Then a button for copying the expression appears on the right.
-This way you don't waste time with typing or spelling mistakes.
-Note the respective explanatory text for notes on where to use the expression and whether any adjustments are necessary.
+The documentation, in particular technical chapters, contains code blocks which can be executed on your system's command line.
+When hovering with the mouse over such a code block, a copy button will appear in the top right, allowing for the whole code to be copied with one click to your clipboard.
+This can save time and avoid typos or spelling issues.
+Please note the respective explanatory text for notes on where to use the code and whether any adjustments are necessary.

 :::